May 9, 2023

 PrivacyProvider’s privacy policy appliesYour data, your rules

 The data security point deserves emphasis.
 With cloud-based ChatGPT, every conversation touches someone else’s infrastructure.
 For personal use, that may be acceptable.
-For anything involving proprietary business data, intellectual property, or sensitive personal information, it is a genuine risk that many people underestimate.
+For anything involving proprietary business data, intellectual property, or sensitive personal information, it’s a genuine risk.
+According to Samsung’s internal investigation, employees had already leaked confidential source code through ChatGPT by early 2023 - a risk that simply doesn’t exist when the model runs on your own hardware.
+But if self-hosting is so appealing, what can you actually do with it?

-The generic “use AI for everything” advice is not helpful.
-Here are the use cases I have seen deliver real value - both on my homelab and in professional contexts:
+The generic “use AI for everything” advice isn’t helpful.
+Here are the use cases that I’ve found deliver real value - both on my homelab and in professional contexts.

 For Individuals and Homelabbers